php-enqueue/enqueue-dev/docs/consumption/message_processor.md

 }
 ```

+## Reply result

-The consumption component provide some useful extensions, for example there is an extension that makes RPC processing simplier.
+The consumption component provide some useful extensions, for example there is an extension that makes RPC processing simpler.
+The producer might wait for a reply from a consumer and in order to send it a processor has to return a reply result.
+Dont forget to add `ReplyExtension`.

 ```php
 <?php